GalacticCowboy/rpg/Galactic Cowboy Game/README.txt

 e) How to run the game (command line)

+f) How to play
+you move with the arrow keys or by using WSAD keys, and attack with the sword by clicking the left mouse key (you aim the direction of the sword using the cursor) You can also shoot arrows! by clicking the right mouse key and if you hold the right mouse key, you can launch arrows even further. (you aim with the cursor just like the sword).

 g) Authors Roberto Reynoso - rey15020@byui.edu Zack Pedersen - ped16009@byui.edu Austin Hilderbrand - hil16039@byui.edu Misael Payan - m1543l@byui.ed